Below, you can download the widgets I've made (.kwgt files that can be used by KWGT directly) and adapt them to your needs.

-The time is writ large, the date smaller though still easily visible, and both are rendered in an easily legible, friendly font.
-Whilst it is difficult to find a clock that answers precisely to this description, the main reason I made this widget is that I can duplicate it and view multiple clocks in different timezones simultaneously.
+The time is writ large, the date is easily legible, and both are rendered in a clear, friendly font.
+I found it difficult to find a ready-made clock widget that answers precisely to this description, though the main reason I made this widget is that I can duplicate it and view multiple clocks in different timezones simultaneously.

-You can change the timezone by adding a location in the programme's settings and then applying it to the widget in the editing screen (under "Layers").
+The timezone can be changed by adding a location in KWGT's settings and then applying it to the widget in the editing screen (under "Layers").
 At the moment, only three locations can be set apart from the home location, which I hope will be resolved in the future.

 This widget displays the number of megabytes used since a set day in the month and shows a bar progressively filling itself up as one approaches one's limit.